-You need to apply online through the UCAS website.
+You need to apply online University of Birmingham programmes through the DfE Application portal.
 Applications start in the autumn for a start the following September and there is one intake per year.
 You can apply throughout the year although courses can get full very quickly.
 We therefore recommend you apply as early as possible.

 What is the time commitment needed?

 All our ITE programmes are one-year full-time courses, with substantial time spent in placement schools.
 When on placement you can expect to be at school from before the school day starts until after it ends for meetings.
 You will also need to prepare lessons and carry out marking outside school hours.
 There are also a number of assignments and tasks to complete during the year.

 What can I do in preparation for my studies and training?

 You will be contacted before the start of the course and be provided with a list of suitable activities to carry out before the start of the course.